 1. FINDING YOUR PERFECT LOCATION & EXPERIENCE

 This can be a little daunting but let's take a step back.
 Think about your favorite landscapes, what feels meaningful to you both?
 Have you ATV'd in the sand dunes and want to go back?
 Do you spend a lot of your time together at the beach?
 Have you always wanted to explore a new location but haven't yet made the time for it?
 Do you want to travel far for your location?
 These are all questions you can ask yourselves while thinking of the perfect spot for you.
 Your photographer can narrow down locations for your based on your interested.
 I do this for my couples and send them suggestions based on what they love.

 Something to also keep in mind is, do you want to DO something outside of just the session itself?
 For example, go whale watching on a boat with me tagging along as your photographer.
-Or, going to a carnival, fair, or amusement park which would include eating yummy foods, taking photos with rides in the background, and actually going on rides!
+Or, going to a carnival, fair, or amusement park which would include eating yummy foods, taking photos with rides in the background, and actually going on rides?
 The possibilities are truly endless.

 If you live in California, we are so blessed to have a variety of options at any distance.
 I created a blog post specifically for the best Los Angeles (and near-ish LA) egagement photos locations.
 They're at least a few of my favorite nature-filled places.
 Take a scroll and see if you love any of those areas!
 Click the button below and it'll take you to that blog post.